Acne can be tricky to treat unless you know exactly what is causing it.

 If that’s the case then treatment would include naturally increasing your T3 and hormone levels or taking thyroid hormone.

 You can find a post on how to naturally increase your thyroid function here.

 For many of you, you will probably need thyroid medication to fix your acne.

 If you carry a diagnosis of hypothyroidism and you are currently being treated with Levothyroxine, then you may ultimately benefit from switching to a medication that contains T3.

-If that is the case then switching to medications like Naturethroid, Armour thyroid or WP thyroid may be best.
+If that is the case then switching to medications like Nature-throid, Armour thyroid, NP thyroid, or WP thyroid may be best.

 It’s also possible that other factors may be playing a role in your acne (which we will go over below) so don’t get down just yet.

 The second place you want to look is directly at your estrogen and progesterone levels.

 Generally the higher your level of estrogen (either in the serum or at the receptor level (7)) the more likely you are to develop acne.